tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## YANG Module

-The device TE YANG module 'ietf-te-device' imports the following modules:
+The 'ietf-te-device' module imports the following modules:

 - ietf-interfaces defined in {{!RFC8343}}
 - ietf-routing-types defined in {{!RFC8294}}